 By definition, projects are temporary and unique initiatives, in contrast with regular operations activities.
-And while many firms rely upon trained, certified project managers to lead their initiatives, project skills are increasingly required for all professionals.
+While many firms rely upon trained, certified project managers to lead their initiatives, project skills are increasingly required for all professionals.
 This article offers an introduction to planning a project for any professional interested in adopting the practices that work so well for professional project managers.

-Take the Time to Truly Define and Plan Your Project:
+Take the Time to Truly Define and Plan Your Project

 Project managers understand that a hefty portion of the total project duration is spent in planning.
 Many of us have a tendency to rush to start the work, which in the world of projects is similar to skipping reading the instructions on that new piece of furniture you purchased from one of those "assemble it yourself" retailers.
 Chances are, the rush to do the work without reading the instructions will create some serious problems at some point in your endeavor.

 Instead of rushing straight into the work, it is important to nail down a few critical issues:

 - What exactly are you creating?
 Be as specific as possible.

 - What resources (people, equipment, and budget) do you have access to, to complete the project?